The Cost of Secure Restaking vs. Proof-of-Stake: Results

 Next, we provide an upper bound on $PoSS(G)$, similar to the upper bound obtained for restaking savings in Proposition~\ref{simple_upper_bounds}.

-\begin{proposition} $PoSS(G)\leq \max_{s\in S}d_G(s)$. \end{proposition}
+\begin{proposition} $PoSS(G)\leq \max_{s\in S}d_G(s)-1$. \end{proposition}

-\begin{proof} For each service $s\in S$, add to all its validators $v\in N_G(s)$ a stake equal to $\pi_s$.
+\begin{proof} First, we show that $PoSS(G)\leq \max_{s\in S}d_G(s)$, for the intuition.
+For each service $s\in S$, add to all its validators $v\in N_G(s)$ a stake equal to $\pi_s$.
 The resulting restaking graph is secure.
-For any subset of validators, $U\subseteq V$, they lose more stakes than the value they derive from the maximal set they attack, $M(U)$.
-The reason for this is that by our construction, at least one of the validators in $U$ received an additional stake of $\pi_s$, for any $s\in M(U)$.
-We added an extra stake of where the last inequality is derived in Lemma~\ref{lemma:inequality}.
-This completes the proof of the claim of the proposition. \end{proof}
+For any subset of validators, $U\subseteq V$, they lose more cumulative stake than the value they derive from the maximal set they attack, $M(U)$, resulting into a not profitable attack.
+The reason for this inequality is that by our construction, for any $s\in M(U)$, at least one of the validators in $U$ received an additional stake of $\pi_s$.
+We used an extra stake of where the last inequality is derived in Lemma~\ref{lemma:inequality}.
+This completes the proof of the claim.
+Note that in this proof, we did not use original stakes validators are endowed to.
+Now suppose that to each validator $v\in V$ we add a stake equal to $\max(0, \sum_{s\in N(v)}\pi_s-\sigma_v)$.
+It is clear from the proof of the first claim that the resulting graph is secure.